EstimatedEst. Read Time: 14 minutes

 Fat intake is also a factor.
 You do healthy fats in your diet, but it is easy to overdo it.
 Each gram of fat carries 9 calories, compared to 4 calories per gram for carbs and protein.
 Fat grams add up fast so you’ve got to be careful to eat enough but not so much to cause fat gain.

-Your nutrition strategy must ensure you’re getting the energy you need to get through challenging workouts and support your overall training volume.
+Your nutrition strategy must ensure you’re getting the extra calories you need to get through your daily energy expenditure from challenging workouts and support your overall training volume.
 You already know that seeing the muscle gains you want requires training hard.
-And to do that, you’ve got to be getting adequate calories of the right kinds.
+And to do that, you’ve got to be getting adequate daily calories of the right kinds.

 protein sources in food meat and vegetarian